SteveBenton6/garden_tips_full-stack/README.md

 - __Create a Garden Tip__

   - After clicking the Create Tip buttion in the top navigation menu - the user is provided with a form to submit their Graden Tip.
-  - The Title has to be unique - if it isnlt - a warning is provided and the user has to start agin creating the Garden Tip.
+  - The Title has to be unique - if it is not unique - a warning message is provided and the user starts again creating the Garden Tip.
   - The Garden Tip is submitted to admin for approval before being shown on the site.

 ![Create Garden Tip](./doc-assets/features/CreateTip.png)